-In this article I’m going to tell you all about my trip across my Pacific Ocean on a cargo ship, and tell you everything you need to know about booking your own cargo ship adventure.
+In this article I’m going to tell you all about my trip across the Pacific Ocean on a cargo ship, and tell you everything you need to know about booking your own cargo ship travel adventure.

 The Pros & Cons Of Cargo Ship Travel

 - Off the beaten track

 Explore routes and coastlines most travelers will never see.

 Lots of time alone and without distractions.
 Spend it reading, writing, thinking.

 No need to pack light or measure your suitcase to make sure it fits in an overhead bin.
 You can usually bring two big suitcases aboard at no extra charge.

 - Experience life at sea

 You’ll often be allowed visit the engine room, the bridge, and other interesting parts of the ship.
 You may also be invited to dine with the captain and crew and hear tales of pirates and booty.